micahmv/anyfont4itch/README.md

 ```

 ## Reached Maximum Character Count?
-Itch.io's custom CSS inclusion has a character count limit of 5,120 which can be quickly reached when using large files encoded as Base64 strings.
+Itch.io's custom CSS inclusion has a character count limit of 5,120 on profile pages can be quickly reached when using large files encoded as Base64 strings.
 This limit may also be exceeded by including multiple fonts or adding extensive custom CSS.
-To minimize character usage, I recommend using only the WOFF2 format for Base64 encoding, as it’s the most compact web font data type.
+Note that project pages have a significantly higher character limit or don't have one at all.
+To minimize character usage, I recommend using the WOFF2 format for Base64 encoding as it’s the most compact web font data type.
 You can easily and quickly covert any file type described in this guide to WOFF2 using https://cloudconvert.com/font-converter.
 Alternatively, you can link to an online-hosted font file via a URL, eliminating the need for Base64 encoding and conserving characters.

 ## Loading Font from URL
-If your font is already being hosted online and is consistently accessible you can simply load it using the url.
+If your font is already being hosted online and is consistently accessible you can instead load it using the url.
 ```css
 /* Delete url lines that aren't your file type */
 @font-face {